jonnylin13/LongDistance/README.md

 - extension/ldn.js

 Runs in the background of the extension persistently.
 Controls all WS entrypoints/local state of the extension.
 For persistent scripts, this can be accessed using `LDNClient.getInstance()`.
-For non-persistent scripts, a reference is attached to the window context `window.ldn`.
+For non-persistent scripts, a reference is attached to the window context `chrome.extension.getBackgroundPage().ldn`.

 - extension/controller.js